TuringApp/Turing/docs/expression.md

 Standard Python function.

+#### Calling

+A function call consists of the function followed by an argument list enclosed in parentheses.
+The function can be an identifier or any expression returning a function.

+    someFunc(arg1, arg2, arg3)

+The argument list can be passed as a list object, for example for dynamic calls, using the `*` expanding operator in front of the list object.

+    gcd(*[248, 4584]) == gcd(248, 4584)

 #### Lambda/inline function syntax

 Comma-separated list of parameters enclosed in braces, followed by expression enclosed in parentheses.
 The function can be called immediately.
 There is no limit to the amount of parameters.
 A parameter is made of an identifier, no less, no more.